 The Inclusive Research Network has talked a lot about the words we use to tell people about our work.
 One of the terms that is used often in Ireland is 'people with intellectual disability.'
 This phrase is not easy to say or easy to read.

-In talks by the IRN we often say 'IRN members' or 'self-advocates' when we refer to the people who are part of the IRN.
+Hour Voice Partice Advocacy In talks by the IRN we often say 'IRN members' or 'self-advocates' when we refer to the people who are part of the IRN.
 In this report we agreed to use the term 'self-advocates' when we are talking about the IRN members with disabilities.
 Many services in Ireland have agreed on new terms to use.
 For example, some services now say 'people supported' and others say 'people with extra support needs.'
 When the IRN is applying for funding we have to explain who is part of the team in a way that is easy for review panels to grasp.

-We came up with four options of words we could use to describe who we are:

-- 1. People with intellectual disabilities

-- 2. People with learning difficulties

-- 3. People with cognitive impairments

-- 4. People with learning disabilities
+We came up with four options of words we could use to describe who we are: 1.
+People with intellectual disabilities 2.
+People with learning difficulties 3.
+People with cognitive impairments 4.
+People with learning disabilities

+We said 'no' to the use of 'people with intellectual disabilities' because everyone in the IRN cannot say this easily.
+We said 'no' to the use of 'people with learning difficulties' because members of the IRN did not want to be linked to the term 'difficult'.
+That term is always used in a bad way.
+We said 'no' to the use of 'people with cognitive impairment' since few in the IRN heard of this term and did not know what it meant.
+IRN members were not keen on any of the choices.
+Since we need to have a way to tell people who we are, in the end IRN members said 'yes' to 'people with learning disabilities'.
+We are so much more than what this label says about us.
+We are brothers and sisters, aunts and uncles, sons and daughters, researchers, colleagues, workers, authors, film makers, Irish Citizens, Olympic athletes, lobbyists, friends.
+Russim We will keep talking about this.
+One day hope that we can stop using these labels.

-Why we wrote this report
+Why we wrote this paper -------- ------- ------ -------